 Working with electrical systems can be dangerous.
 It’s a good idea to hire a professional to address any connection-related problems.
 Fortunately, there is one repair you can make without the help of a professional.
 Swapping out faulty or mismatched breakers is a simple job that doesn’t require working with dangerous electrical systems.
 Here’s a quick how-to:

-You'll need a Flat-head or Philips-head screwdriver.
+- Flat-head or Philips-head screwdriver

 - Remove the panel cover.
 Remove the screws holding the panel cover in place.
 As you loosen the screws, be careful not to damage any wires resting on the screws themselves.
 This can cause a short circuit.